 Advertising has a much better chance of being successful when you include all 5 essentials:

-- What is it?
 We have seen many ads that simply don’t say what the product or service is!
 Sometimes working too closely with your brand and branded products results in the assumption that folks know what you are selling.
-Some may, but they are generally the one who have already bought.
+Some may, but they are generally the ones who have already bought.
 The new customers you are after don’t have a clue.
 Tell them what you are selling.
 Name the type of product or service to give them a reference for your ad.

 When creating your own ads or working with advertising companies, make sure you are not just creating an entertaining work of art.
 Assure that your ad is resulting in an increase to your bottom line by delivering all the essentials!